google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 Quote from an email I received.

 Our photos and memories are precious.
 In the Japanese tsunami of March 2011, people had to abandon everything they had in the face of the onrushing walls of water, including their scrapbooking.
 Afterward, their photos and albums began to be found.
-Here is a wonderful project that explains what was done, and touched my heart about the importance of our photos and personal stories:
+They helped so many people to have their memories restored to them after such unspeakable devastation.

 If you have not yet begun an album of your own, here are some tips for how to begin.

 Starting a Scrapbook can be as simple as gathering photos and memories you want to preserve into a pocket page album, such as Stampin' Up!'s Project Life albums.
 You just slide pictures and decorative or journalling cards into pockets, in the order you want to add them.
 You get all you need to finish a lovely project when you buy such a kit from my Stampin' Up! store.

 Here are some pages from my December Daily album made with a Project Life kit:

 You can make an album in so many different ways.
 Traditional scrapbooking is usually done on 12" x 12" cardstock pages, such as the simple page I added at the top of this article.
 You can make albums in many different sizes and using many different mediums, described in part on the making a scrapbook page.